Discount Calculator

 📋Steps to Calculate

-1. Enter the starting cost of the product.
+Enter the original price of the product.

 Mistakes to Avoid ⚠️